Refugee Resettlement in Dorset

 In Dorset, many people have offered their support and positive messages for the refugees who have been through terrible experiences and we thank everyone for their offers of help.
-If you wish to volunteer for the local programme, please check any vacancies at The Volunteer Centre.
+At this time, we are not seeking any volunteers or donations.

-We will be seeking privately rented accommodation for Syrian refugee families when resettlement continues.
-There are a number of benefits to becoming a landlord through this programme including secure rent for up to five years, tenancy agreements and inventories arranged, all contact with the families is through a caseworker and many more benefits.
-If you are interested or would like to find out more information please complete the form below and we will get back to you as soon as possible.
+We will be seeking privately rented accommodation in Weymouth and Dorchester for Syrian refugee families when resettlement continues.
+There are a number of benefits to becoming a landlord through this programme including secure rent for up to five years, tenancy agreements and inventories arranged, caseworker support and more.
+If you are interested or would like to find out more information, please complete the form below and we will get back to you as soon as possible.